aquacode/translate-pdf/README.md

 # How To Use:

-1. Install pdftotext as a Python module
+1. Complete the Prerequisites above
-2. Install/get Google API SDK
+2. Acquire/generate Google API credentials and set them
-3. Set your Google API credentials
+4. Execute the main.py script according to the following:

-4. Execute the main.py script according to the following: python3 main.py <PDF input file> <target language> <name of output file>
+	python3 main.py \<PDF input file\> \<target language\> \<name of output file\>

 # Sample:

-There is a sample PDF file in /sample directory containing French text of The Raven
+A PDF file of French text of the Edgar Allen Poe poem "The Raven" is available in the /sample directory